tlswg/tls13-spec/draft-ietf-tls-tls13.md

 of the connection, unless some other fatal alert has been transmitted.
 The other party MUST respond with a "close_notify" alert of its own and close down the connection immediately, discarding any pending writes.
-The initiator of the close need not wait for the responding "close_notify" alert before closing the read side of the connection.
+The initiator of the close MUST NOT wait for the responding "close_notify" alert before closing the read side of the connection.

-If the application protocol using TLS provides that any data may be carried over the underlying transport after the TLS connection is closed, the TLS implementation must receive the responding "close_notify" alert before indicating to the application layer that the TLS connection has ended.
+If the application protocol using TLS provides that any data may be carried over the underlying transport after the TLS connection is closed, the TLS implementation MUST receive the responding "close_notify" alert before indicating to the application layer that the TLS connection has ended.
 If the application protocol will not transfer any additional data, but will only close the underlying transport connection, then the implementation MAY choose to close